brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - Repeated questions
-- Features and support both suffered a lot
+- Both development and support suffered a lot
-- Some users were getting really frustrated, as their tickets weren't handled
+- Some users were getting really frustrated, as their tickets weren't being handled
 - We, were getting frustrated as we were getting nowhere
 :::

 ---

-## So what changed?
+## So what had changed?
-- 50 users increased to 500
+- 20 users increased to 500
-- General population instead of just the most interested
 - We were no longer picking only low hanging fruits
 - And this is all perfectly natural